Revisiting Tree Isomorphism: An Algorithmic Bric-\`a-Brac: Abstract

 \section{Abstract}

-The AHU algorithm has been the state of the art since the 1970s for determining in linear time whether two unordered rooted trees are isomorphic or not.
+The Aho, Hopcroft and Ullman (AHU) algorithm has been the state of the art since the 1970s for determining in linear time whether two unordered rooted trees are isomorphic or not.
 However, it has been criticized (by Campbell and Radford) for the way it is written, which requires several (re)readings to be understood, and does not facilitate its analysis.
-In this paper, we propose an alternative version of the AHU algorithm, which addresses this issue by being designed to be clearer to understand and implement, with the same theoretical complexity and equally fast in practice..
-Whereas the key to the linearity of the original algorithm lay on the careful sorting of lists of integers, we replace this step by the multiplication of lists of prime numbers, and prove that this substitution causes no loss in the final complexity of the new algorithm.\\
+In this article, we propose a different, more intuitive formulation of the algorithm, as well as three propositions of implementation, two using sorting algorithms and one using prime multiplication.
+Although none of these three variants admits linear complexity, we show that in practice two of them are competitive with the original algorithm, while being straightforward to implement.
+Surprisingly, the algorithm that uses multiplications of prime numbers (which are also be generated during the execution) is competitive with the fastest variants using sorts, despite having a worst theoretical complexity.
+We also adapt our formulation of AHU to tackle to compression of trees in directed acyclic graphs (DAGs).
+This algorithm is also available in three versions, two with sorting and one with prime number multiplication.
+Our experiments are carried out on trees of size at most $10^6$, consistent with the actual datasets we are aware of, and done in Python with the library \texttt{treex}, dedicated to tree algorithms.